stdlib-js/stdlib/tools/remark/plugins/remark-html-equation-src-urls/README.md

 #### insertURLs( options )

-Attaches a plugin to a [remark][remark] processor in order to insert [rawgit][rawgit] URLs for SVG equations into Markdown HTML equation elements.
+Attaches a plugin to a [remark][remark] processor in order to insert SVG equation [rawgit][rawgit] URLs into Markdown HTML equation elements.

 ``` javascript
 var remark = require( 'remark' );